ReduxFlakes/website/src/pages/about.md

 > Need to move this to the colophon page

-- [Eleventy](https://www.11ty.dev/) - The SSG of the site, helps making things more consistent and cuts on copy and pasting.
+- [Eleventy](https://www.11ty.dev/) - The SSG I use to build this website, helps on cutting the copy/paste and makes things more consistent (great for someone who is perfectionist).
-- [Lucide](https://lucide.dev/) - The icons I used across the website.
+- [Lucide](https://lucide.dev/) - The icons I use across the website.

 ## License